 The proposed budget was developed through a rigorous process of consultation and review and Council endorses it as financially responsible.
-I encourage you to read the remainder of this document, in conjunction with the Council Plan 2021-2025.
+I encourage you to read the remainder of this document, in conjunction with the Council Plan 2021-2025 and I look forward to receiving your submission.